aura7822/projects/README.md

 🔹 Step 1: Fork the Repository
 <div align="center"> <a href="https://github.com/aura7822/projects/fork"> <img src="https://img.shields.io/badge/Fork-Repository-blue?style=for-the-badge" alt="Fork this repository"/> </a> </div>

+---

 🔹 Step 2: Get Pair Code

+TIP 2 : # use the easy method as it is direct do this on your handset for best practice

 Generate a pair code to link your WhatsApp account.

 <div align="center"> <a href="https://replit.com/@DGXeon/Xeon-PairCode?v=1" target="_blank"> <img src="https://img.shields.io/badge/GET%20PAIR%20CODE-Replit-success?style=for-the-badge" alt="Deploy on Replit"/> </a> </div> <div align="center"> <a href="https://pair-wzpk.onrender.com" target="_blank"> <img src="https://img.shields.io/badge/GET%20PAIR%20CODE-Easy%20Method-ff4d4d?style=for-the-badge" alt="Generate Pair Code"/> </a> </div>

 📂 After getting your creds.json, upload it into the /session folder.
+---

-TIP 2 : # deploying this using your PC is the best practice
+TIP 3 : # deploying this using your PC is the best practice

 🔹 Step 3: Deploy
 <div align="center">